srisha-raj/demography-projs/README.md

 - A `README.md` specific to that project
 - A cleaned version of the dataset (when permissible)
 - A `.ipynb` Jupyter notebook with my work
-- A summary `.pdf` report analyzing the data with societal context
+- A `.pdf` report of my takeaways from the project in its societal context

 ---